Seen-Digital/prescreen-ios-pod/README.md

     - `text`: OCR text based on the `type`.
   - `fullImage`: A bitmap image of the full frame used during scanning.
   - `croppedImage`: A bitmap image of the card.
 This is available if `isFrontSide` is `true`.
+  - `isFrontCardFull`: A boolean flag indicates whether the scan found thr front side and the card is likely to be complete.
+  - `classificationResult`: A result from ML classification.
+    - `mlConfidence`: A float from 0.0 to 1.0 indicating the probability of an ID card.
+    - `error`: A string, usually `nil` if no error.

 ### Full Example